-Based on April 1999 to April 2000 actual expenditures
+\ Based on April 1999 to April 2000 actual expenditures

-If this bill passes, the Office of Management and Budget would have the opportunity to build the new rates into the agency budgets as a continuation item.
+The budget shortfall among the state agencies is not a product of HB 1629, but is a direct result of the rate increase imposed by Butner.
+The Office of Management and Budget will have to build the new rates into the agency budgets as a continuation item in the next budget cycle.